April 30, 2013 by Terumi

 For some reason my facebook feed is filled with posts about goals lately and it made me think about the virtual Seattle bucket list the guys and I have been discussing.
 And it’s so true that if we don’t actually put these things in writing, we won’t do them because we’ll forget or replace these ideas with other easier or spur of the moment things.
 For my own purposes I’ve tried my best to make goals reality by forcing myself to sign up for a baking or cooking class monthly so I actually learn to cook.
 And there is no better evidence for the power of putting actions behind words than the magic you see when you online shop.
 You press the ‘buy’ button and guess what shows up at your door?
 (Sometimes, wishes become reality way too easily this way…..)

-And although it feels like we’ve been EVERYWHERE Seattle, here is our BIG 5 for things we want to do in Seattle this summer that we’ve never done before:
+And although it feels like we’ve been EVERYWHERE Seattle, here is our BIG 5 for things we want to do and places we want to visit in Seattle this summer that we’ve never done before:

 1) Ride the Great Big Wheel.
 I’m frankly not a fan of enclosed spaces, especially clear ones that other people can see you freak out in and I heard a lot of awful lore about the Flyer in Singapore getting stuck for 5 hours on a super bright sunny day so they had to install emergency toilets just in case it happens again.
 Thank goodness that didn’t happen when we rode it, so maybe we’ll be okay when we ride this new Seattle landmark, if only so I can say I’ve done it and be done with it and maybe get a good picture or two.